 Is the new statue for Mary Wollstonecraft offensive?
 The women’s rights activist is finally being recognised more than 200 years after she died.
 Now critics are asking: why is she naked?

-By Wednesday, less than 24 hours after the statue was installed, protestors had scaled the monument to cover the naked figure in clothes.
+Less than 24 hours after the statue was installed, protestors had scaled the monument to cover the naked figure in clothes.

-So, is the statue offensive?
+Is the statue offensive?

 Missing the mark